alordi/counter/README.md

 ## Questions
 1. What was the final state of your project after one week?
 2. How was the project divided?
 Who did what?
+Austin Lordi :
+- set up repo and app
+- Created frameworks for frontend and backend
+- created database and backend routes for creating, upvoting, downvoting, and deleting counters

 3. What challenges did you face in working on this project that prevented progress?
 4. What would you do differently for the rest of your capstone work?